yamatt/static/README.md

 ## Updating Stations

-Update the streams file to listen to your preferred live streams.
+Update the streams JSON in `src/data` to listen to your preferred live streams.
 It currently only works with YouTube.

 ## Updating Backgrounds

-Update the backgrounds file to select relaxing animations to have in the background.
+Update the backgrounds JSON in `src/data` to select relaxing animations to have in the background.
 Note that they are played at 50% speed to make them even more relaxing.

 ## License
 AGPLv3